flazzarini/blocklister/README.rst

         ErrorLog  /var/www/blocklister/logs/error.log
     </VirtualHost>

-Next enable the site and reload apache, and the site should be up and running.
+Next enable the site and reload `apache`_, and the site should be up and running.

 .. code-block:: bash